pecurka/distributed_swarm/README.md

 ## Status

-The sequential baseline works. `swarm-dist` splits the world across processes and simulates, but does not yet produce correct results — see below.
+The sequential baseline works. `swarm-dist` splits the world across processes, swaps border agents between them, and gets a single step exactly right — but does not yet hand agents over when they cross a boundary, so it cannot yet be trusted over many steps.

 - [x] Toolchain verified — processes start, exchange with neighbours, synchronise
 - [x] Core model types — vectors, agents, parameters, toroidal geometry
 - [x] Sequential baseline — steering rules, uniform grid, deterministic setup
 - [x] Visualisation — record a run to CSV, draw it as a page or an SVG
 - [x] Splitting the world — vertical strips, one per process
-- [ ] Border sharing, so agents can see across a strip edge
+- [x] Border sharing — copies of edge agents swapped between neighbours
 - [ ] Handing agents over when they cross a boundary
 - [ ] Fidelity comparison against the baseline
 - [ ] Benchmark harness
 - [ ] Scaling measurements

+### One step is already provably correct

+Before each step, every process sends its two neighbours a copy of the agents standing in a band along its edges, as wide as an agent can see.
+Those copies are read-only: a process uses them to work out how its own agents should steer, and never moves them.

+That makes a single step exactly right.
+A test splits a 1000-agent swarm across 1, 2, 3, 4, 8 and 20 processes, runs one step of the whole scheme, puts the results back together, and checks them against the sequential run — they must match bit for bit, not merely closely.
+A second test runs the same thing with no border copies and checks the answer *differs*, so the first test cannot pass by the copies doing nothing.

+Both run under plain `cargo test`.
+The border logic lives in `swarm-core` with no MPI in it precisely so the whole scheme can be checked inside one process.

-### What the distributed runner does not do yet
+### What the distributed runner still does not do

-Two pieces are missing, and both make its results wrong rather than merely slow:

-- **Agents near a strip edge cannot see across it.** Their neighbours belong to the process next door, so they steer on incomplete information and the flock shows seams at the boundaries.
-- **Nobody hands agents over.** Ownership is decided once at the start and never revisited, so an agent that walks into the next strip keeps being simulated by the process it started in.

-The runner reports the second one directly, as a count of agents standing outside the strip that still owns them:
+**Nobody hands agents over.** Ownership is decided once at the start and never revisited, so an agent that walks into the next strip keeps being simulated by the process it started in.
+The runner reports this directly, as a count of agents standing outside the strip that still owns them:

 ```
   step   agents per process (min / average / max)   strayed